mozilla/data-docs/src/concepts/glean/accessing_glean_data.md

 You can see a full index of how each Glean applications maps to structures in BigQuery using the [Glean Dictionary](https://dictionary.protosaur.dev/).

 Select the application you're interested in from the home page, then browse through the metrics and pings.
 You will see the appropriate table and column names to use when running a query.
 In general, you can use these types of column names directly.
-For example, to get a count of distinct clients in the [fenix baseline ping](https://dictionary.protosaur.dev/apps/fenix/pings/baseline), run this:
+For example, to get a count of distinct clients in the [Fenix baseline ping](https://dictionary.protosaur.dev/apps/fenix/pings/baseline), run this:

 ```sql
 -- Count unique Client IDs observed on a given day